-Most individual sports have a way of providing a "handicap" to athletes of differing abilities.
-This is so that an average athlete can compete against a more well trained athlete and still have a chance of defeating them.
+Many sports have a way of providing a "handicap" to athletes of differing abilities.
+This allows an average athlete to compete against a more well trained athlete and still have a chance of defeating them.
 The "handicap" is used to better the score of the weaker athlete.
 In Bowling for instance, a handicap is used to increase the number of pins knocked over.
 In Golf, a handicap is used to decrease the number of strokes.

-In Track & Field, scoring is based on the time an athlete runs in a race, the height of a jump, or distance of a throw or jump.
-An athlete's performance typically improves during youth and declines during aging.
-Age Grading then is a type of "handicap" used in Track & Field that is based on the athlete's age.
+In Track & Field, scoring is based on the performance of an athlete (how fast they run, how high they jump, etc.) An athlete's performance typically improves during youth and declines as they age.
+Age Grading is a type of "handicap" used in Track & Field that is based on the athlete's age.

 There are two forms of Age Grading that are used.
 The first